Different types of mask have different purposes

-- Masks for work are provided as part of your work PPE to stop you breathing in dust.
+- Dust masks for work are provided as part of your work PPE to stop you breathing in dust.

-- A cloth face covering will help stop you passing on coronavirus germs to other people.
+- A fabric face covering will help stop you passing on coronavirus germs to other people.

 If your work means you need a face mask, please follow the manufacturer’s instructions for wearing it correctly.

 A correctly fitted dust mask will protect you from breathing in dust and particles, which can damage your lungs, leading to illnesses including silicosis.
 There is no cure for silicosis.
 It can be fatal, and it is also linked to COPD, heart failure and cancer.

 You must have training on how to wear a dust mask, including face-fit testing and a toolbox talk.

 Cloth face coverings